oicr-gsi/shesmu/language.md

 #### List Membership
 - _needle_ `In` _haystack_

-Determines if the expression _needle_ is present in the list _haystack_ and returns the result as a boolean. _needle_ may be any type, but _haystack_ must be a list of the same type.
+Determines if the expression _needle_ is present in the _haystack_ and returns the result as a boolean. _needle_ may be any type, but _haystack_ must be either a list of the same type or a dictionary with keys of the same type.

 #### Optional Use
 - _expr_ `?`